 Ignoring nature, I studied Political Science at Muhlenberg College with the intention of continuing on to law school.
 Ultimately, I graduated with a double major.
-A creative kid, I loved drawing, painting and collage as much as I did designing interiors, and eventually, every elective I chose was an art class and I quickly earned enough credits to add an art major to my resume.
+A creative kid, I loved drawing, painting and collage and eventually, every elective I chose was an art class and I quickly earned enough credits to add an art major to my resume.
 Art started stealing the spotlight of my career track when I interned my junior year “abroad” at an arts organization in Washington, DC, and then my college art gallery my senior year.
 I eventually channeled my love of art as an Art Educator, earned my MSEd at Bank Street and Parsons School of Design, and loved every minute of teaching studio art and art history to kids from kindergarten through 12th grade, mentoring colleagues, and chairing my department.

 In the meantime, my apartments in Hoboken and New York City became design projects.
 When my husband and I moved to Ridgewood, New Jersey, two months to the day before giving birth to our first son, I finally had a house of my own to design, decorate, and rearrange to my heart’s content.
 I renovated that little 1940s Colonial, then the 1890s Edwardian Colonial home I’m in now, and most recently our 1950s Long Beach Island Cape Cod, honoring their history, while updating them for my busy family of 5 (+2 dogs).